MicrosoftDocs/Viva/Viva/insights/org-team-insights/meeting-effectiveness.md

 ![Screenshot that shows the Reinvent the recurring meeting insight.](../Images/WpA/Use/org-meeting-reinvent-recurring.png)

-For **Reinvent the recurring meeting**, the **Meeting effectiveness** tab provides a percentage insight that shows how many employees spend a majority of their time in recurring meetings and a visual insight that shows the percentage of recurring vs. non-recurring meeting hours.
+For **Reinvent the recurring meeting**, the **Meeting effectiveness** page provides a percentage insight that shows how many employees spend a majority of their time in recurring meetings and a visual insight that shows the percentage of recurring vs. non-recurring meeting hours.

 Here's some information about how those metrics are calculated: